tanya-tki/wish_sales_analysis/README.md

 ## 1. Ask

-The objective of this project is to conduct a comprehensive analysis of sales data from the Wish platform to identify opportunities for optimizing sales performance.
-By leveraging data analytics techniques, we aim to gain actionable insights into customer behavior, product performance, pricing strategies, and marketing effectiveness.
+The objective of this project is to conduct a comprehensive analysis of sales data from the Wish platform in clothing category to identify opportunities for marketing strategies.
+By leveraging data analytics techniques, we aim to gain actionable insights into customer behavior, product performance and pricing strategies.

 **Key questions guiding this analysis:**
 1. Is there a link between how much people like a product (its ratings) and how well it sells?
 2. Whether prices and discounts affect how likely people are to buy something?
 3. Which color of products are the most popular?
-4. Do the seller's fame factor into top products?
-5. Does the number of tags (making a product more discoverable) factor into the success of a product?

 These questions aim to provide a comprehensive understanding of what drives customer choices on Wish, offering insights that could be beneficial for e-commerce strategies.